The maximum distinctness of physical systems: Other distinct transformations

 This is identical in form to \eqn{orthogt} and so yields the same one-dimensional minimization problem as before---with $\s$ and $\mu$ playing the roles of $t$ and $\nu$.
-In general, the total momentum operator $\vec{\op{p}}$ for any isolated quantum system is defined to be the generator of spatial shifts~\cite{duncan}: the unitary operator $e^{-(2\pi i/h)\, \vec{\op{p}}\cdot\vec{\s}}$ shifts a wavefunction a fixed distance $\vec{\s}$ in space with no other changes, as in \eqn{shifted}.

-The Hamiltonian operator $\op{H}$ is similarly the generator of shifts in time: the unitary operator $e^{-(2\pi i/h)\, \op{H}t}$ evolves the wavefunction by an amount $t$ in time.
-We can simply substitute one Hermitian generator for another, and conclude the momentum and energy bounds are formally the same: if $\vec{\s}=\s\,\hat{x}$ then $H\to \op{p_x}$ and $t\to \s$.
+More generally, the total momentum operator $\vec{\op{p}}$ for any isolated quantum system is defined to be the generator of spatial shifts~\cite{generator}: the unitary operator $e^{-(2\pi i/h)\, \vec{\op{p}}\cdot\vec{\s}}$ shifts a wavefunction a fixed distance $\vec{\s}$ in space with no other changes, as in \eqn{shifted}.
+This definition of $\vec{\op{p}}$ makes its average value a conserved quantity in systems where a shift commutes with time evolution.
+The Hamiltonian operator $\op{H}$ similarly generates change in time: the unitary operator $e^{-(2\pi i/h)\, \op{H}t}$ evolves the wavefunction by an amount $t$ in time.
+We can simply substitute one Hermitian generator for another, and conclude momentum and energy bounds are formally the same: if $\vec{\s}=\s\,\hat{x}$ then $\op{H}\to \op{p_x}$ and $t\to \s$.

 We can gain some insight into the relationship between space and time bounds by formally adding time to the shift evolution.
 Imagine turning off the actual dynamics and replacing it with $\op{H}=\op{p_x} v$, with $v$ a constant speed.
 This dynamics shifts the state a distance $\lambda= v \tau$ in time $\tau$, since $\op{H} \tau=\op{p_x} \lambda$.
-Periodicity in time becomes periodicity in space; distinct states in time become distinct states in space.
-If $\tau$ is the average time between distinct shifts, then $\lambda=v \tau$ is the average distance between them.
-Thus substituting $\op{p_x} \lambda$ for $\op{H} \tau$ in \eqn{fnh} gives bounds on $\Delta p_{\op{x}}\, \lambda$ of
+Periodicity in time becomes periodicity in space, distinct states in time become distinct in space.
+If $\tau$ is the average time between distinct shifts, $\lambda=v \tau$ is the average distance.
+Thus, for example, substituting $\op{p_x} \lambda$ for $\op{H} \tau$ in \eqn{fnh} gives bounds on $\Delta p_{\op{x}}\, \lambda$ of

 The bounds \eqn{fnp} have the same dimensionless $f_\alpha$ as the time bounds---with $\alpha$ defined relative to the momentum distribution.
-They also have exactly the same applicability to a portion of {\em shift} evolution, with the same additional bounds about $\bar\mu$ given by \eqn{tan}.
-If there is no lowest frequency for the spatial superposition, bounds about the mean $p_{\op{x}\,\bar{\mu}}=\bk{\op{p_x}}$ apply but not ones about a minimum.
+They also have the same applicability to a portion of {\em shift} evolution, with the same exceptions for $\M<2$ about $\bar\mu$ given by \eqn{tan}.
+If there is no lowest or highest frequency for a spatial superposition, bounds about mean $p_{\op{x}\,\bar{\mu}}=\bk{\op{p_x}}$ apply but not ones about min or max.
 Other energy bounds, such as \eqn{uffink}, similarly apply.